Piano: Keyboard

 In the early years of piano construction, keys were commonly made from sugar pine.
 In the 2010s, they are usually made of spruce or basswood.
 Spruce is typically used in high-quality pianos.
 Black keys were traditionally made of ebony, and the white keys were covered with strips of ivory.
 Since ivory-yielding species are now endangered and protected by treaty, or are illegal in some countries, makers use plastics almost exclusively.
 Also, ivory tends to chip more easily than plastic.
 Legal ivory can still be obtained in limited quantities.
 Yamaha developed a plastic called Ivorite intended to mimic the look and feel of ivory, with manufacturers doing the same.

 Most modern pianos have 52 white keys and 36 black keys, for a total of 88 keys (seven octaves plus a minor third, from A_{0} to C_{8}).
 Some older pianos only have 85 keys (seven octaves from A_{0} to A_{7}).

 Some piano manufacturers have extended the range further in one or both directions.
 For example, the Imperial Bösendorfer has nine extra keys at the bass end, giving a total of 97 keys and an eight octave range.
 These extra keys are sometimes hidden under a small hinged lid that can cover the keys to prevent visual disorientation for pianists unfamiliar with the extra keys, or the colours of the extra white keys are reversed, black instead of white.

-More recently, Australian manufacturer Stuart & Sons created a piano with 108 keys, going from C_{0} to B_{8}, covering nine full octaves.
+In 2018, Australian manufacturer Stuart & Sons created a piano with 108 keys, going from C_{0} to B_{8}, covering nine full octaves.
+Stuart & Sons also built a model with 112 keys (A_{−1} to C_{9}, one full octave both below and above the range of a standard 88-key piano) between 2022 and 2024, delivered to Rockford, USA in October 2024.
 The extra keys are the same as the other keys in appearance.

-The extra keys are added primarily for increased resonance from the associated strings.
+One benefit of the extra keys is increasing resonance from the associated strings.
 They vibrate sympathetically with other strings whenever the damper pedal is depressed and thus give a fuller tone.
 Only a very small number of works composed for piano actually use these notes.

 Toy piano company Schoenhut manufactures grands and uprights with only 44 or 49 keys and a shorter distance between the keyboard and the pedals.
 These are true pianos with working mechanisms and strings.